seanjams/OAuthTutorial/README.md

 Since our backend is being served by nodemon, we can see if there are any users in our database by making a GET request to http://localhost:3000/api/users.

-Explore writing the entire CRUD cycle in these two files and test with Postman!
+Looks like there's nothing.
+But if you see an object resembling `{users: []}`, then that means our controller works!
+Explore writing the entire CRUD cycle in these two files and test with Postman.
+Add and create dummy users until you're comfortable you've got the hang of controllers.
 This is how we create simple RESTful API endpoints in Node.js.

 ## Phase 3